Amit Sharma is a Research Scholar at Kurukshetra University, Haryana, India. He is fond of writing on contemporary and emerging issues.

 What Makes India Different From Others?

-India has a unique factor that makes it different from other countries i.e. Vibrant Demography.By the end of 2020, It is expected that the average age of an Indian will be 29 years, while 37 years for China and 48 years for Japan.
-According to United Nations Population Fund (UNFPA), India has demographic dividend opportunity which will be available for next 30 to 36 years, longer than any other country in the world.
+India has a unique factor i.e., vibrant demography that makes it different from other countries.
+According to the United Nations Population Fund (UNFPA), India has demographic dividend opportunity which will be available for next 30 to 36 years, longer than any other country in the world.
 Demographic dividend refers to a situation where the ratio of working age population is higher than the dependency ratio that consists children and elderly people.

 To harness this demographic dividend opportunity, India needs to increase the amount of investment in enhancing human capabilities, which further can have a positive influence on growth and development.
 Better education and health facilities can be provided to the youth of india for generating fruitful results.
 Through education and training, India can make its youth capable of doing upcoming jobs which require new skills and competencies.
 Indian youths have potential not only to serve domestically but they can play very significant roles at significant designations in MNCs of other countries too.
 There is need to encourage them for entrepreneurship by providing them required theoretical knowledge and practical experiences so that they can be able to create employment opportunities for others too.
 The data given below highlights the vibrant demography that India possesses: